loveencounterflow/intertype/README.md

 * `unknown` is the default type name returned by `type_of x` when no other type test (except for `anything`, `nothing` and `something`) returns `true`.

-In addition to the above, `optional` is also reserved. `optional` is not a type proper, rather, it is a type modifier to allow for optional `null`s and `undefined`s.
+In addition to the above, the 'metatype' or 'quasitype' `optional` is also reserved. `optional` is not a type proper, rather, it is a type modifier to allow for optional `null`s and `undefined`s.
 It is used in constructs like `isa.optional.integer x` and `validate.optional.integer x` to state succinctly that 'if x is given (i.e. not `null` or `undefined`), it should be an integer'.

 ### `create.〈type〉()`